kevingopalan/TovinOS/README.md

 An OS concept on the web

+Currently paused I guess (stil some minor changes every few months or so)

 ## Known bugs

 - Setup does not load if dark mode is toggled when setup is not finished